 LAUW classifies its certificates of deposit as short-term investments and reassesses the appropriateness of the classification of its investments at the end of each reporting period.
 Certificates of deposit held for investment with an original maturity greater than three months are carried at fair market value and reported as a certificate of deposit on the balance sheets.
 The type of certificate of deposit that LAUW invested in are not considered debt securities under Financial Accounting Standards Board ("FASB") Accounting Standards Codification ("ASC") 320, Investments - Debt Securities.
-As June 30, 2023, the LAUW had \$248,320 in certificates of deposit.
-LAUW did not have any certificates of deposit as of June 30, 2022.
+As June 30, 2024 and 2023, LAUW had \$258,948 and \$248,320 in certificates of deposit, respectively.